Melody (Spanish singer): 2024–present: Benidorm Fest and Eurovision 2025

+In 2025, she returned to Tu cara me suena to premiere her new song, "El apagón".

 Controversies

 On 19 August 2014, while being interviewed on Cuatro's show Todo va bien, a journalist asked Melody about her refined accent despite being from Dos Hermanas, wondering if she had access to higher education.
 Melody only answered the second question, pointing out that she had a private tutor since she was 10 years old.
 The journalist's comments sparked a controversy over the linguistic discrimination of Andalusian Spanish and discrimination of Andalusians overall, with Dos Hermanas Andalusian Party submitting a formal complaint to the Spanish Academy of Television's Ombudsman.

 Personal life

 She is in a relationship with Ignacio Batallan.
 They have one child.